rob-blackbourn/jetblack-material-data-table/README.md

 If the function is not specified the column values are used in the comparison.

-### `initialSelected`
+### `selected`

-This is an optional list of rows which are initially selected.
+This is an optional list of rows which are selected.
 It defaults to an empty list.
+If selection is required, this property must be maintained by the state of the parent component.

 ### `isSelectable`